 Iron imbalance, red blood cell production, and how you feel

-An imbalance in iron levels can impact red blood cells, PV symptoms, and the risk of blood clots
+An imbalance in iron levels can impact red blood cell counts and polycythemia vera (PV) symptoms

 People with PV have low levels of hepcidin, which causes the body to use iron too quickly.
-This can lead to iron deficiency (low iron), which raises the risk of blood clots, heart attack, or stroke.
+This can lead to increased red blood cells and low iron.
+Since fluctuating iron levels can also lead to higher red blood cell counts, this can further increase your chance of blood clots, heart attack, or stroke.

 Low iron can also leave people with PV vulnerable to symptoms